💰 Budget Guide

 The Tipping Guide

 Tipping in the United States is not optional in most service contexts — it is how service workers earn a living wage.
+Massachusetts has a tipped-wage minimum of $6.75/hour (well below the standard minimum), so servers depend heavily on tips.
 Not tipping is considered very rude and can cause confrontation.
 Budget for it.

 ServiceExpected TipNotes